olajidecol/Blog/README.md

 # Blog
-Blog app developed with django 3 html css and js.
+Blog app developed with django3 html css and js.